 Jaw problems, including overbites, underbites, and other forms of jaw misalignment, can cause a variety of issues with your oral health.
 Jaw dysfunction tends to result in trouble eating, speaking, and breathing.
 Depending on the severity of your condition, you may also notice that you suffer from a lack of self-confidence.

 Orthognathic surgery, also referred to as corrective jaw surgery, can dramatically improve your life by repositioning your jaws into proper alignment.
-Many patients report that once their jaws are properly aligned, they experience improved oral function and facial aesthetics.
-TMJ disorders and mild jaw problems can sometimes be treated with nonsurgical intervention, but severe cases will likely require jaw surgery.
+Many patients report that they experience improved oral function and facial aesthetics once their jaws are aligned.
+Nonsurgical intervention can sometimes treat TMJ disorders and mild jaw problems, but severe cases will likely require surgery.

-Underbites and overbites, which occur because of uneven development in the upper and lower jaws, are the most common types of jaw dysfunction.
+The most common types of jaw dysfunction are underbites and overbites, which occur because of uneven development in the upper and lower jaws.
 In minor cases, orthodontics can correct your bite and get rid of your problems.
-The following symptoms may be indicators that you need jaw surgery:
+The following symptoms may indicate that you need jaw surgery:

-Corrective jaw surgery is designed to improve a patient’s quality of life dramatically.
+Corrective jaw surgery can dramatically improve a patient’s quality of life.
 In many instances, patients struggle for years before addressing their symptoms.
-The benefits of jaw surgery include
+The benefits of the procedure include:

-Patients who undergo jaw surgery also report improved facial aesthetics once the swelling decreases and their features are brought into balance.
-Our office loves seeing the life-changing results that our doctors can provide through jaw surgery.
+Patients also report improved facial aesthetics once the swelling decreases and their features are brought into balance.
+Our office loves seeing the life-changing results that our doctors can provide.

 Our oral surgeons can perform jaw surgery to improve the function of your jaws by moving them into the proper position.
 Getting your jaws to align correctly is typically a team effort between your oral surgeon and your orthodontist.